rajinder-yadav/tscli/.templates/javascript/README.md

 You are free to create addition folder and sub-folder under, `src/`, the compiler will recursively find and compile all JavaScript code.

-All JavaScript code in run as _ES6_ through Nodejs, make sure you're working with the latest version of Nodejs.
+All JavaScript code in run as _ES6_ through NodeJS, make sure you're working with the latest version of NodeJS.

 ### Running